-After reaching impasse dispute was submitted to binding arbitration under last-best-offer provisions of 288, pursuant to ground rules.
+After reaching impasse, the dispute was submitted to binding arbitration under last-best-offer provisions of 288, pursuant to ground rules.
 Arbitrator selected the union's package.
-City refused to implement the award, alleging NRS 288.215 was unconstitutional.
+The City refused to implement the award, alleging NRS 288.215 was unconstitutional.
 At the hearing the parties stipulated that only legal issues were present and no evidentiary hearing was required.

-Board declined to determine the constitutionality of 288, account lacking authority to do so, but found no basis for concluding that the arbitrator was arbitrary or capacious, or that he exceeded his jurisdiction.
-City's refusal to implement the Award was therefore bad faith bargaining.
+The Board declined to determine the constitutionality of 288, account lacking authority to do so, but found no basis for concluding that the arbitrator was arbitrary or capacious, or that he exceeded his jurisdiction.
+The Board found that the City's refusal to implement the Award was, therefore, bad faith bargaining.